-- (a) All new installations shall be designed and constructed in accordance with Section 7.2.7 Design Standards of NFPA 31, effective December 4, 2015, as amended.
-For new installations, all tank fill and vent piping shall be designed and constructed in accordance with Section 8.2.1.1, effective December 4, 2015, as amended. - (b) Tanks with legs longer than 12 inches are prohibited unless such tank is approved by the Secretary in writing prior to the tank's installation. - (c) Unused openings in all tanks shall be fully and permanently closed or plugged.
+- (a) All new installations shall be designed and constructed in accordance with Section 7.2.7 (Design Standards) of NFPA Part 31, effective December 4, 2015, as amended.
+For new installations, all tank fill and vent piping shall be designed and constructed in accordance with Section 8.2.1.1 (Acceptable Piping) of NFPA Part 31, effective December 4, 2015, as amended. - (b) Tanks with legs longer than 14 inches are prohibited unless such tank is approved by the Secretary in writing prior to the tank's installation.

+(c) Unused openings in all tanks shall be fully and permanently closed or plugged.
 Threaded pipe plugs may be used to close openings to comply with this provision.